Ireland gets green light to ease austerity as growth falters

 But the economy remains extremely fragile, with the finance ministry on Tuesday slashing its 2013 growth forecast to 0.2 percent from an estimate of 1.3 percent made six months ago on shrinking domestic demand and exports.

-Finance Minister Michael Noonan said the package of spending cuts and tax hikes in next week's budget would fall to around 2.5 billion euros ($3.4 billion) from 3.1 billion originally agreed under the bailout.
+Finance Minister Michael Noonan said the package of spending cuts and tax hikes in next week's budget would fall to around 2.5 billion euros (2.1 billion pounds) from 3.1 billion originally agreed under the bailout.

 Energy Minister Pat Rabbitte later said the move was a victory for the government that had been "approved by the troika" in weekend discussions in Brussels, a reference to Ireland's three lenders, The International Monetary Fund, European Union and European Central Bank.